-I’m guessing you don’t have an ancient, automated phone system which requires aggrieved customers to press number 7 on their keypad, followed by numbers 9, 6, and 4 only to subject them to twenty minutes of pan-pipe classics before cutting them off.
+I’m guessing you don’t have an ancient, automated phone system that requires aggrieved customers to press number 7 on their keypad, followed by numbers 9, 6, and 4 only to subject them to twenty minutes of pan-pipe classics before cutting them off.
 I’m hoping you don’t have a customer service desk staffed by someone who spends all their time on the phone with their back to the world.
 What about your website?
 Does the link to ‘customer service and returns’ crash your customer’s computer with a 126-page pdf of illegible small print, or confront them instead with a ‘404 – Page not Found’ error?

 Of course not.
 Nobody in business goes out of their way to make life difficult for their customers, do they?